-- Details of allegations that are found to have been malicious should be removed from personnel records. - For all other allegations, it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personnel file of the accused, and a copy provided to the person concerned. - The purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate. - It will provide clarification in cases where future DBS checks reveal information from the police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary re-investigation if, as sometimes happens, an allegation re-surfaces after a period. - The record should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
+- Details of allegations that are found to have been malicious should be removed from personnel records. - For all other allegations, it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of

+- The purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate. - It will provide clarification in cases where future DBS checks reveal information from the police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary re-investigation if, as sometimes happens, an allegation re-surfaces after a period. - The record should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.